igr/sexyeditor/README.md

 Editors are so booooring.
 White background.
 Black background.
 <Put-your-color-here/> background.
 Meh.

-Not any more!
+Not anymore!
 With **Sexy** editor, even your IntelliJ IDE will become... err... sexy!
 If you wonder how an editor can become sexy, just don't - simply install the plugin :)